bdecato/bdecato.github.io/research.md

 disease.
 My exploration of the [epi]genome has often involved implementation of custom algorithms and pipelines for analysis of next-generation sequencing technologies, and occasionally the development of new statistical or computational theory.
-Since joining BMS, I have focused primarily on applying my background to understanding the intricacies of and evaluating potential therapies for a broad range of diseases.
+Since graduating from USC, I have focused primarily on applying my background to understanding the intricacies of and evaluating potential therapies for a broad range of diseases.

 | ![methpipe-fig1.png](../assets/img/methpipe-fig1.png) |
 |:--:|